 SOEGENG SOEJONO : DONT CALL ME HERO

-Soegeng Soejono or Bung Yono his nickname is one of many students that against the new regime and choose to stay in Europe without passport.
-He and his friends started their new live in Prague as political exiles that still hope that they can go back to Indonesia one day.
-The day is never come until 1998 when Soeharto resigned after a series of big demonstration by the students that become the starting point of the reformation era of Indonesia.
-Bung Yono worked as a labour, illegal worker in Germany, Indonesian language teacher in Charles University.
-He married Czech woman named Barunka and he has two sons.
-At one point he decided to get the Czech citizenship in 1989 because it was easier for him to live with citizenship.
+Soegeng Soejono, also known as Bung Yono, was one of the students who opposed the new regime and chose to remain in Europe without a passport.
+He and his friends started a new life in Prague as political exiles, hoping to return to Indonesia someday.
+However, that day never came until 1998 when Soeharto resigned following large-scale student demonstrations that marked the beginning of the reformation era in Indonesia.
+Bung Yono worked as a laborer, an illegal worker in Germany, and an Indonesian language teacher at Charles University.
+He married a Czech woman named Barunka, and they have two sons.
+Eventually, in 1989, he decided to obtain Czech citizenship for ease of living.

 This work was made by the support of Meet Factory, Czech Republic.